lewagon/myriad/doc/README_test.md

 - `GMANCHON_DEV_TOKEN`: in order to allow to pull non released versions of wagon_common, challengify, myriad
 - `USERNAME`: required by the Myriad GHA
 - `TOKEN`: required by the Myriad GHA
+- `VERBOSE`: run the Myriad GHA in verbose mode

 # test scenario